rmwc/rmwc/src/Icon/icon.md

 // 3) Instead, you should set the custom strategy to be your default
-// and add your own handling with RMWCProvider import React from 'react';
+// and add your own handling with RMWCProvider import * as React from 'react';
-import ReactDOM from 'react-dom';
+import * as ReactDOM from 'react-dom';
 import App from './App'; // your main app component import { RMWCProvider } from 'rmwc/Provider';
 import { MyIconComponent } from '../Icon';